Blog 1200×675

 Nobody wants to deal with illness or injury.
 Here are a few ways to use HRV to understand your body's response to stress and avoid both.

 Similarly, a study conducted by the Australian Institute of Sport on track and field athletes over five seasons found that illness and injury that prevented or limited training were major factors in determining success.
+Athletes who completed 80% or more of their planned training were seven times more likely to reach their goals and succeed in events compared to those who did not.

 What is Heart Rate Variability?

 Heart rate variability (HRV) is a reliable method used for assessing the effects of stress on your body.
-High HRV is increasingly linked to good health and a high level of fitness, while decreased HRV is linked to stress, fatigue and even burnout.
+High HRV is increasingly linked to good health and a high level of fitness, while decreased HRV is linked to stress, fatigue, and even burnout.
 By knowing when your body is fatigued, you can quickly adjust your workouts to avoid overtraining.

-Used in many health and high-performance contexts, HRV measures in athletes most commonly take the form of a short waking measure, where HRV is compared to a personal baseline and colored indications used to guide the athlete as to how recovered they are.
-Good HRV software, such as ithlete, encourages the athlete to record wellness metrics and import training loads e.g. TSS from TrainingPeaks to give a complete picture for the athlete and their Coach.
-The context details help the athlete and their Coach understand which training and lifestyle factors are causing the higher recovery demand and therefore how best to address it.
+Good HRV software, such as ithlete, encourages the athlete to record wellness metrics and import training loads (like TSS from TrainingPeaks) to give a complete picture for the athlete and their coach.
+The context details help the athlete and their coach understand what training and lifestyle factors are causing the higher recovery demand and how to address them.

-The example below shows a typical HRV chart for an experienced recreational athlete with a low resting heart rate between 50-60bpm (red dashed line), and a high level of HRV ~100 (blue baseline).
-The colored dots are the daily HRV training indications i.e. Green = go, Orange = caution, Red = stop.
+The example below shows a typical HRV chart for an experienced recreational athlete with a low resting heart rate between 50-60bpm (red dashed line) and a high level of HRV ~100 (blue baseline).
+The colored dots are the daily HRV training indications i.e. Green = go, Orange = caution, and Red = stop.
 The vertical black bars are TSS, imported from TrainingPeaks.

 The chart below shows HRV data from world tour cyclist Mathew Hayman in his last competitive season before he retired as a professional (see also Mathew Hayman Career Analysis).
+The red line represents his average heart rate, while the green line represents his HRV.

 Source: Powerhouse Cycling